ercancanlier/digital-garden/content/index.md

-# Introduction
-Hi,
-I am ERCAN CANLIER and this is my personal wiki to write out things that i have found out how to do and share with others.
+# Hi, I am Ercan CANLIER
+This is my personal wiki to write out things that i have found out how to do and share with others.
 All opinions expressed here are solely my own and do not express the views or opinions of others.